 Assignment: suppose there was a building that costed 8 and produced three yellows per turn.
 How much is one yellow worth?
 0.89

 Part 2: Inflation of a unit

 Inflation refers to things being worth more now than they are later.
 Having 9 gold now is better than having 10 gold next turn.
 (If you had the 9 gold earlier you could spend it on something that would still be there next turn but would also have generated more than 1 gold worth of value.)
 But how do we determine the exact ratio?
 Simple.
 If Drone were the only unit in the game (and it didn't cost energy), 3 gold now would be worth 4 gold next turn because you could spend it on a Drone which would be still be worth 3 gold next turn but would also have produced 1 gold (as you can see, the general formula is [cost of the unit + what it produces each turn] / cost).
 So 1.33 is what we call Drone inflation, or the inflation when our resources are being spent on Drones.
 This means everything we have now is worth 4/3 as much as having it next turn (notice this lets us quantify the value of buildtime, so that we can compare eg. Drone to Thorium Dynamo, or Tarsier to Steelsplitter).
 Another way of looking at it is that each unit is worth 3 times what it produces each turn (so a Tarsier is worth 3 attack, etc).
 More efficient units have higher inflation (because they pay for themselves faster).
 But before we move on to that, we aren't quite finished with Drone yet.

-Assignment: Wild Drone costs 5 gold and produces 2 gold per turn.
-What is Wild Drone's inflation?
+Assignment: An old version of Wild Drone had buildtime 1, costed 5 gold and produced 2 gold per turn.
+What was its inflation?
 1.4

 Part 3: Energy cost